-- As stated above, in evaluating how to vote a proxy, the Portfolio Manager will first determine whether there is a conflict of interest related to the proxy in question between Firm and its advisory clients.
-This examination will include (but will not be limited to) an evaluation of whether the Firm (or any affiliate of Firm has any relationship with the company or an affiliate of the company) to which the proxy relates outside an investment in such company by an advisory client of Firm. - 2) If a conflict is identified and deemed "material" by the Portfolio Manager after consultation with the CCO, Firm will determine whether voting in accordance with these proxy voting guidelines is in the best interests of affected advisory clients (which may include utilizing an independent third-party to vote such proxies). - 3) With respect to material conflicts, Firm will determine whether it is appropriate to disclose the conflict to affected advisory clients and investors and give advisory clients and investors the opportunity to vote the proxies in question themselves, if applicable.
-If an advisory client is subject to the requirements of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the investment management agreement between Firm and the ERISA advisory client reserves the right to vote proxies when Firm has determined that a material conflict exists that does affect its best judgment as a fiduciary to the ERISA advisory client, Firm will:
+- 1) As stated above, in evaluating how to vote a proxy, the Firm will first determine whether there is a conflict of interest related to the proxy in question between Firm and its advisory clients.
+This examination will include (but will not be limited to) an evaluation of whether the Firm (or any affiliate of the Firm has any relationship with the company or an affiliate of the company) to which the proxy relates outside an investment in such company by a RIC Client of the Firm. - 2) If a conflict is identified and deemed "material" by the Firm after consultation with the CCO, the Firm will determine whether voting in accordance with these proxy voting guidelines is in the best interests of affected RIC Clients.